MamidiRohit/Project2/README.md

 See sections 7.10-7.11 of Elements of Statistical Learning and the lecture notes.
 Pay particular attention to Section 7.10.2.

 As usual, above-and-beyond efforts will be considered for bonus points.

+## Dataset Information

+This project utilizes two datasets:

+1. **Concrete Dataset**:
+   The dataset is made publicly available by its authors and can be reused without restrictions, provided the following copyright notice and citation are retained:

+   **Copyright Notice**:
+   Prof. I-Cheng Yeh

+   **Citation**:
+   I-Cheng Yeh, "Modeling of strength of high performance concrete using artificial neural networks," *Cement and Concrete Research*, Vol. 28, No. 12, pp. 1797-1808 (1998).

+   By including this dataset in this project, we acknowledge and respect the rights of the original authors and adhere to the guidelines for its use.

+2. **Iris Dataset**:
+   This project also uses the open-source Iris dataset provided by the `scikit-learn` library.
+The Iris dataset is a well-known benchmark dataset for classification and regression tasks in machine learning.